 Transmitter Doesn’t Work

-There are a few reasons your transmitters might not work properly.
+There are a few reasons your garage door transmitters might not work properly.
 The first thing you should do is make sure that you’re in range.
 Different doors have different ranges, and just because a previous door allowed you to open from halfway down the street doesn’t mean a new one will.
 If you’re confident that you’re well within range and the door is still not responsive, then check to make sure the area around the antenna is clear.

 If there is anything in the way then at the very least it will limit your range, and at most it will stop it from working altogether.
 You should also make sure the antenna is not damaged.
 You’ll need to get it fixed by a professional if it is.